pingcap/docs/tools/dm-task-config-argument-description.md

 ---
-title: Task Configuration Argument Description of Data Migration
+title: Data Migration Task Configuration Options
-summary: This document introduces some arguments in task configuration of Data Migration.
+summary: This document introduces the configuration options that apply to Data Migration tasks.
 category: tools
 ---

-# Task Configuration Argument Description of Data Migration
+# Data Migration Task Configuration Options

-This document introduces some arguments in task configuration of Data Migration.
+This document introduces the configuration options that apply to Data Migration tasks.

 ## `task-mode`